aperturerobotics/cli/docs/examples/timestamp-flag.md

 $ myapp --meeting 2019-08-12T15:04:05
 ```

-When the layout doesn't contain timezones, timestamp will render with UTC.
-To
-change behavior, a default timezone can be provided with flag definition:
+If the specified `Layout` does not include timezone information, the parsed time will be in UTC by default.
+You can specify a different default timezone (like the system's local time) using the `Timezone` field:

 ```go
 package main